TULiberalArts/Philosophy/pages/undergradaute.md

 permalink: /undergraduate/
 layout: page
 description: >-
   Major or minor in Philosophy at Temple University in Philadephia.
 Explore topics like the morality of law to bioethics under   interdisciplinary faculty.
+keywords: >-
-keywords: 'BA in philosophy, Department of Philosophy, Major in Philosophy, Minor in Philosophy'
+  BA in philosophy, Department of Philosophy, Major in Philosophy, Minor in Philosophy
 published: true
 sidebar: true
 sidebar-content: |